Nikon D90 vs Sony A6500

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D90 does not offer wifi capability.
+In contrast, the D90 does not provide wifi capability.

 Both the D90 and the A6500 have been discontinued, but can regularly be found used on eBay.
 The D90 was replaced by the Nikon D7000, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D90 and the Sony A6500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.